vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 54".
 14. Old Siddhantic method.

-Dinachandrika for panchang calculation and Siddhanta Rahasya for longitudes of Planets, by Raghavananda Chakravarty.
+Dinachandrika for panchang calculation and Siddhānta Rahasya for longitudes of Planets, by Raghavananda Chakravarty.

 12. 23° 12' 8" 13.
 50"2